cosconatilab/PyRMD/README.md

 # Installation and Usage
 First, users should download and install [Anaconda](https://www.anaconda.com/products/individual).

-Once Anaconda has been installed, download the files from this repository and from the terminal (Linux, MacOs) or the Command Prompt (Windows) to install the `pyrmd` conda environment enter:
+Once Anaconda has been installed, download the files from this repository and from the terminal (Linux, MacOs) or the Command Prompt (Windows) enter:
 ```bash
 create -f pyrmd_environment.yml
 ```
+This will install to install the `pyrmd` conda environment.
 Follow the instructions appearing on the terminal until the environment installation is complete.

 Adjust the `configuration_file.ini` with a text editor according to your preferences.
 To use PyRMD, activate the `pyrmd` conda environment:
 ```bash